What you will study

 By the end of this stage, you’ll be at progression point 2 (NMC requirement) and ready to move on to Stage 3.

-Your Stage 3 studies will provide you with the knowledge, understanding and skills to confidently manage, innovate, lead and critically review practice through the combination of the two compulsory 60-credit modules Exploring practice (KYN316) planned for October 2015 and Preparing for graduate practice (KYN317) planned for May 2015.
+Your Stage 3 studies will provide you with the knowledge, understanding and skills to confidently manage, innovate, lead and critically review practice through the combination of the two compulsory 60-credit modules Exploring practice (KYN316) planned for October 2015 and Preparing for graduate practice (KYN317)undergraduate.qualification.pathways.Q74-1,module,KYN317,,1.
 You’ll contribute significantly to the work of the multidisciplinary team, and ensure that service users receive compassionate, person-centred and evidence-based care.